 If the mattress isn’t encased properly the bed bugs and their eggs can drop off when it’s being moved from the room.
 The bed bugs will then spread to other areas of the home and the infestation will no longer be confined to just the bedroom.

 Also, you should consider how you are going to remove the mattress from your property.
 Be careful not to bang it into walls, or drag it along the floor or down the stairs as the wrap will tear or pull away leaving an area for the bed bugs to escape.

-If you would prefer to keep your mattress, then read our in-depth guide on how to get rid of bed bugs permanently and how to treat your bed.
+If you would prefer to keep your mattress, then read our in-depth guide on how to properly get rid of bed bugs for good and how to treat your bed.

 If you are leaving it outside for a curbside collection, whether it is a scheduled pick-up by local waste management or a junk removal company, try and time it so the mattress is put out the day or night before and isn’t sitting there for too long.